jeroen/RAppArmor/README.md

 Problems / Questions / Etc
 --------------------------

-For any problems, questions, suggestions on the installation or use of RAppArmor, please get in touch!
+For any problems, questions, suggestions, please get in touch!
-We are very interested in hearing if anything is unclear or not working as expected.

-For general help, post a question on [Stack Overflow](http://stackoverflow.com/questions/tagged/rapparmor) and add the following tags: `rapparmor`, `r`, `apparmor`.

-To report bugs, either [post an issue on github](https://github.com/jeroenooms/RAppArmor/issues), or send an email to [the maintainer](https://github.com/jeroenooms/RAppArmor/blob/master/DESCRIPTION).
+Technical questions can be posted on [Stack Overflow](http://stackoverflow.com/questions/tagged/rapparmor).
+Make sure to add the following tags: `rapparmor`, `r`, `apparmor`.
+Bugs and feature requests can be posted on the [github issue page](https://github.com/jeroenooms/RAppArmor/issues).
+Or you can send an email to [the maintainer](https://github.com/jeroenooms/RAppArmor/blob/master/DESCRIPTION).